lisaafklint/Rock_Paper_Scissors/README.md

 * uuid

 ### Using the REST API
+Use a REST client to test the API.
+Popular and free frameworks are Postman and Insomnia.

 You can access the REST API of the server using the following endpoints:

 #### <code> GET </code>